erayerdin/tgcli/docs/root.md

 [^1]: OSX might be bundled with an older version of OpenSSL, which
       requires to point at certificate manually and causes `tgcli` to fail.
       That's why the requests in OSX is `--no-secure` by default.
 Easiest way to overcome this problem is to [update OpenSSL on your system](https://apple.stackexchange.com/a/126832).
-Then manually trigger `--secure` flag everytime.</small>
+Then manually trigger `--secure` flag everytime.

 ### Examples